What’s The Best Way To Learn To Code?

 Job opportunities.
 How easy (or hard) will it be to get hired?

-I have great news for you.
-Unless you’re applying for one of the large FAANG companies (Facebook, Amazon, Apple, Netflix, Google) or other major tech companies, you can pretty much get employed at any tech company with no prior experience, assuming you meet certain criteria.
+Unless you’re applying for one of the large FAANG companies (Facebook, Amazon, Apple, Netflix, Google) or similar major tech companies, you can pretty much get employed at any tech company with no prior experience, assuming you meet certain criteria.

 This is one of the amazing things about the tech industry.
 There is such a demand for people who have the right skills, employers care less about your "resume" or "degree" and more about being able to prove you have the skills and attitude to just get the job done!